jackrusher/dotemacs/README.md

 [undo-tree](http://www.emacswiki.org/emacs/UndoTree), which is similar to the vi package of the same name.
-It allows one to see recent changes as a decision tree and partially back out changes by choosing branches (like a mini RCS in the editor).
+It allows one to see recent changes as a decision tree and partially back out changes by choosing branches (like a mini revision control system in the editor).
 The undo visualizer is bound to Control-Command-z.

 ## EXPLORING EMACS